Nevus sebaceus and nevus sebaceus syndrome

 Nevus sebaceus occurs in approximately 0.3 percent of newborns, without sex predilection.
 It is usually sporadic, but familial cases have been reported [2,3].

-Nevus sebaceus and nevus sebaceus syndrome (Schimmelpenning syndrome) are thought to be caused by postzygotic mosaic mutations in the HRAS or KRAS genes.
-Along with phacomatosis pigmentokeratotica, cutaneous-skeletal hypophosphatemia syndrome (CSHS), keratinocytic epidermal nevi, and some melanocytic nevi, they are included in the group of the so-called mosaic RASopathies [4,5].
+Nevus sebaceus and nevus sebaceus syndrome (Schimmelpenning syndrome) are thought to be caused by postzygotic mosaic mutations in the HRAS or KRAS genes , although isolated cases due to mosaic mutations in NRAS and FGFR2 have also been reported [5,6].
+Along with phacomatosis pigmentokeratotica, cutaneous-skeletal hypophosphatemia syndrome (CSHS), keratinocytic epidermal nevi, and some melanocytic nevi, they are included in the group of the so-called mosaic RASopathies [7,8].
 (See 'Phacomatosis pigmentokeratotica' below.)